CyberTrainingExercise/Docs/intro.md

 1. How do I join the project?
 1. What is i5's role in this project?

+## What is a CTX?

+A Cyber Training Exercise (CTX) is an ROTC training exercise.
+It is fundamentally about teaching leadership through the cyberspace operations mechanic.
+If you're in ROTC, you're probably quite familiar with a Field Training Exercise (FTX).
+In an FTX, the mechanic is ground combat and all it's associated skills (small unit tactics, TCCC, radio commns, etc.).
+In a CTX, the mechanics include the cyber domain and all it's associated skills (reverse engineering, network scanning, vulerability assessment, etc.).

+> A CTX is defined as: an FTX where cyberspace operations replace some of the ground combat mechanics

 ## Mission / Vision

 ### Vision: